alinnman/celestial-navigation/README.md

 ## 6. Terrestrial Navigation <a name="terrestrial"></a>

 A sextant can be used for terrestrial navigation too, if you orient it horizontally.
 Typically you take sights of lighthouses when performing a landfall towards a coast.
-[This sample](terrestrial.landfall.py) shows and example.
+[This sample](terrestrial.landfall.py) shows an example of this.
 The underlying maths are quite similar to sight reduction of star fixes.
 You need to find the intersection of two circles representing equal angle to two terrestrial points.

 ## 7. Sextant Calibration <a name="calibration"></a>